Pennsylvania Avenue Line (Washington, D.C.): As a bus route

+Simplification

-On June 29, 2008, there were several major changes made to the Pennsylvania Avenue Line as part of a restructuring effort after proposals from riders.
+Rider proposals led on June 29, 2008, to several major changes to the Pennsylvania Avenue Line.

-The 30, 34 and 35 routes were completely discontinued and replaced by new routes 31, 37, and 39, plus the existing routes 32, 36.
-The 34 was replaced by a new route M5 under the Naylor Road Line, which would operate between the Naylor Road station & Eastern Market station.
-Route 30 which only operated during weekday peak-hours only, was replaced by the brand new route 37 under the Wisconsin Avenue Limited Line, which was designed to operate as a limited-stop MetroExtra Route, that would provide express service between Friendship Heights station & Archives station which was route 30's routing from 1984 to 2001.
+The 30, 34, and 35 routes were discontinued and replaced by new Routes 31, 37, and 39, and the existing routes 32, 36.
+The 34 was replaced by M5 under the Naylor Road Line, which would operate between the Naylor Road station and Eastern Market station.
+Route 30, which operated during weekday peak hours, was replaced by Route 37 under the Wisconsin Avenue Limited Line, a limited-stop MetroExtra route that would provide express service between Friendship Heights station & Archives station—Route 30's routing from 1984 to 2001.

-WMATA also created a new route 39 under the Pennsylvania Avenue Limited Line to provide new limited stop Metrobus service between the Naylor Road station and Foggy Bottom during weekday peak-hours only like the 37.
-WMATA also created a new route 31 under the Wisconsin Avenue Line to provide extra service between Foggy Bottom–GWU station & Friendship Heights, to ease up crowding on the 32 and 36.
+Route 39 was also created to operate under the Pennsylvania Avenue Limited Line to provide limited-stop Metrobus service between the Naylor Road station and Foggy Bottom during weekday peak hours, like the 37.
+Also to ease crowding on the 32 and 36 along Wisconsin Avenue, WMATA created Route 31 under the Wisconsin Avenue Line to provide extra service between Foggy Bottom–GWU station & Friendship Heights.

-On December 28, 2008, the M5 was renamed as Route 34 which was also extended to Archives station.
-The new 34 would operate between Naylor Road station and Archives station operating on portions of routes 32 and 36.
-Additionally, 34 operated as part of the Naylor Road Line, instead of operating as part of the Pennsylvania Avenue Line instead.
+On December 28, 2008, the M5 was renamed Route 34, which was extended to Archives station.
+It would operate between Naylor Road station and Archives station on portions of Routes 32 and 36.
+It would operate as part of the Naylor Road Line, not the Pennsylvania Avenue Line.

+More Simplification

-In 2013, WMATA announced proposals to simplify the busy Pennsylvania Avenue Line and Naylor Road Line.
+In 2013, WMATA announced proposals to simplify the busy Pennsylvania Avenue Line and Naylor Road Line even more.
 Under the proposals, Routes 32 and 36 will terminate at Foggy Bottom with a new 30s line to replace portions of the 32, and 36, and discontinue the 34 with four options to replace the 32 and 36.
 According to WMATA, it proposes the following: